kitchenmagic/style-guide/README.md

 8. Utilities

-    * The utilities partial includes any global helpers classes.
+    * The utilities partial includes any global helper classes.
 For example, text aligns and margins.

 ## Rules